JWST Reveals a Surprisingly High Fraction of Galaxies Being Spiral-like at $0.5\leq z\leq4$: Conclusion

 \section{Conclusion}

 We used the JWST CEERS images to visually inspect galaxies up to $z\sim4$.
-We used the binary and probability decision methods to classify spiral galaxies and then calculate the spiral fraction at different redshifts.
+We used the binary decision method to classify spiral galaxies and then used this, and the probability decision, to calculate the spiral fraction at multiple redshifts.
 The observed spiral fraction decreases with increasing redshift, from $\sim43$\% at $z=1$ to $\sim4$\% at $z=3$.
 We found that the spiral galaxies in our sample have higher SFRs as well as sizes compared to non-spiral galaxies.
 We artificially redshifted low redshift galaxies to high redshifts to account for observational effects in order to recover the true spiral fraction at different redshifts.
 We found the intrinsic spiral fraction is about $\sim40$\% across all redshifts.
-We were able to set lower limits on the spiral fraction at redshifts 1.75 (28\%), 2.25 (27\%), 2.75 (26\%), and 3.25 (20\%).
+We were able to set lower limits on the spiral fraction at redshifts 1.75 (33\%), 2.25 (25\%), 2.75 (25\%) within 3$\sigma$, and 3.25 (20\%) within 2$\sigma$.
 Our results of a high spiral fraction (and its lower limit) at $z\sim3$ supports the scenario of disk galaxies forming at $z\gtrsim4-5$ and settling down to dynamically cold, thin disks by $z\lesssim3$.

 In the future, this study can be improved by larger and deeper observations (e.g. PRIMER, COSMOS-Web) to expand our sample for further analysis on the spiral fraction at high redshifts.
 Moreover, comparisons with simulations can set tighter constraints on the processes that govern formation of spiral features and disk galaxies.